 Lean Consulting – Assessment

-With over 20 years as Lean Consultants we have found that the best way to start the Lean journey and create a culture of continuous improvement is with an Assessment.
-During the Lean Six Sigma Assessment we will determine the few vital aspects of the current state of systems which are negatively impacting your performance, such as: labor productivity, on-time delivery, quality, material cost and overhead.
+With over 20 years of experience as Lean Consultants we have found that the best way to start the Lean journey and create a culture of continuous improvement is with an Assessment.
+During the Lean Six Sigma Assessment we will determine the few vital aspects of the current state which are negatively impacting your performance, such as: labor productivity, on-time delivery, quality, material cost and overhead.
 The Assessment involves interviews with company personnel, a review of the facilities and the analysis of financial and operational data.
 It is intended as a detailed review, to understand the challenges, the financial impact of these challenges, and which Lean Six Sigma Tools should be used to close these performance gaps.
 These Lean Six Sigma tools may include:

 - Value Stream Mapping

 - Supplier-Input-Process-Output-Customer (SIPOC)

 - Cause & Effect Analysis

 The on-site Assessment includes 2-3 days of interviews and facilities tours.
 We will continue to work off-site on the Assessment Report and approximately 2-weeks from our initial on-site meeting we will present the Assessment Report findings to management.
 The report will include the following sections:

 - Specific financial impact of sub-optimal business processes

 - Proposed solutions and return-on-investment that align with the business strategy

 - Personnel from the client company who should be on the Lean Team